 Prerequisites: PHYS 1002 or PHYS 1004 (or PHYS 1008 with a grade of B- or better), plus MATH 1004 and MATH 1104 or equivalent.
 Restricted to B.Eng. students not in the Engineering Physics program.
 Students in programs other than B.Eng. must obtain permission of the Department.

-Marks Assignments 40%
+Marks arks Assignments

+Quizzes 10%

 Midterm exam 20%

 Final Exam 40%

-Drop-In-Center Hour to be define for Fall 2022. https://physics.carleton.ca/drop-in-centre
+Drop-In-Center Hours and location: https://physics.carleton.ca/drop-in-centre

 Course description